ArduPilot/MAVProxy/MAVProxy/modules/mavproxy_camera/README.md

 154) fails.
 The setting makes this workaround explicit and can be changed when the ArduPilot mapping is corrected.

-`camera view rgb`, `camera view thermal`, or `camera view all` opens discovered RTSP streams when wxPython and an RTSP-capable OpenCV backend are installed.
+`camera view ID`, `camera view rgb`, `camera view thermal`, or `camera view all` opens discovered RTSP streams when wxPython and an RTSP-capable OpenCV backend are installed.
+Each camera menu has a **Video** submenu with one entry per `VIDEO_STREAM_INFORMATION` stream, labelled by stream name and resolution (for example "Thermal 1920x1080"); the submenu is rebuilt as streams are discovered.
 The viewer uses the same GStreamer pipeline as `mavproxy_SIYI` when available, and otherwise falls back to OpenCV's FFmpeg backend.
 Wildcard RTSP hosts are replaced by `camera set rtsp_host ADDRESS`; conforming cameras should advertise an address